Other PDF Profile

-The Soninke are a people spread across at least seven countries in West Africa.
-They are primarily agriculturalists growing millet, rice, corn, peanuts and vegetables.
-They live in mud brick houses with flat roofs grouped together in enclosed compounds.
+The Soninke are a major people spread across at least seven countries in West Africa.

-Historically, the Soninke are traders and travelers.
-With the increasing difficulty of farming resulting from the desertification of the land and since French colonialization, the Soninke have turned increasingly to travel and work outside of the area.
-Consequently, they have maintained an above average standard of living and are known to be relatively rich.
-In spite of being so well traveled, the Soninke have held fast to their traditional ways.
+With the increasing difficulty of farming resulting from the desertification of their land, the Soninke have increasingly turned to travel and work outside of their area.
+They have maintained an above average standard of living and are relatively rich.
+Despite being so well traveled, the Soninke have held fast to their traditional ways.

 Most Soninke live in compact villages surrounded by their farm and grazing lands.
 Houses line both sides of the main street, and a mosque is typically at the village square.

 Soninke marriages require the payment of a bride-price.
 In contrast to most neighboring tribes, the bride-price is given to the bride rather than her parents.
 It becomes part of her dowry.
 They forbid pre-marital sexual relations but accept polygamy (having over one wife), with each man being limited to four wives by Islamic law.
 In the past, fathers passed inheritances to their sons.
 Muslim rules govern the dispersion of property: one-eighth goes to the widow, while equal shares go to each son and half shares go to each daughter.
 Soninke parents encourage their sons to pursue a secondary and university education while the daughters receive, at best, a primary education.